Dartmouth–Hitchcock Medical Center: History

 1797: Dartmouth Medical School (DMS) was founded by Dr. Nathan Smith.
 It is the fourth-oldest medical school in the country.

 1893: Mary Hitchcock Memorial Hospital (MHMH) was built by Hiram Hitchcock in memory of his wife, Mary Maynard Hitchcock.

 1927: Dartmouth-Hitchcock Clinic (DHC) was established by a group of five physicians based on the “Mayo Model” established by the Mayo brothers at their clinic in Minnesota.

-1972: Dartmouth’s and Dartmouth-Hitchcock’s Norris Cotton Cancer was opened on the MHMH campus in Hanover.
+1972: Dartmouth's and Dartmouth-Hitchcock's Norris Cotton Cancer was opened on the MHMH campus in Hanover.

 1988: Dartmouth Hitchcock Medical Center began construction on a new $228 million facility on a 225-acre wooded site in Lebanon, New Hampshire.

 1991: On October 5, the new facility opened.

 2004: The new Doctors Office Building (now named the Faulkner Building) opened in August, increasing the campus size by 40%, and adding clinical and office space as well as a multi-level parking garage.

 2010: The Outpatient Surgery Center opened on June 17, adding 41,000 square feet in eight operating rooms just adjacent to the main complex.

-2012: Dartmouth Medical School was renamed The Geisel School of Medicine at Dartmouth in honor of a Audrey and Theodor Geisel, a 1925 graduate of Dartmouth College whose donation to the school through his estate plan made him the most significant philanthropist in the school's history.
+2012: Dartmouth Medical School was renamed The Geisel School of Medicine at Dartmouth in honor of Audrey and Theodor Geisel, a 1925 graduate of Dartmouth College whose donation to the school through his estate plan made him the most significant philanthropist in the school's history.

 2015: Completion of the Williamson Translational Research Building by the Geisel School of Medicine to establish more research and lab space on the main hospital campus.

 2020: Ground was broken for a new Patient Pavilion on the DHMC campus on July 22.
 The Pavilion will be a five-story, 212,000-square-foot structure and will add 112 beds to the institution's patient capacity.
 Opening is scheduled for early 2023.

 2022: Dartmouth-Hitchcock Health rebrands as Dartmouth Health, and also renames the Norris Cotton Cancer Center to the Dartmouth Cancer Center.

+2023: The first 64 beds of the new patient pavilion officially open to receive patients.
+The remaining 48 beds will be finished and made available at an undisclosed future date.